How to Use This Calculator

 What is the Effective Annual Rate (EAR)?

 The Effective Annual Rate (EAR) is the actual annual rate of return earned on an investment, taking into account the effect of compounding over a year.
-It provides a more accurate comparison between savings accounts with different compounding frequencies than the nominal annual interest rate, as it reflects the true growth of your money over 12 months.
+For example, a 3% nominal rate compounded monthly produces an EAR of 3.0416%, meaning you earn slightly more than the stated rate due to monthly compounding.

 What is the Rule of 72 for savings accounts?

 The Rule of 72 is a quick mental math shortcut to estimate how long it will take for an investment to double in value at a fixed annual interest rate.
-You simply divide 72 by the annual interest rate (without the percentage sign).
+You simply divide 72 by the annual interest rate.
 For example, at a 3% annual interest rate, money would roughly double in 24 years (72 / 3 = 24).
+The calculator uses a more precise logarithmic formula that accounts for compounding frequency.